ayushsaurabh/B-SIM/README.md

 **WARNING: Please note that when running the code through the REPL, restart the REPL if B-SIM throws an error.
 Every execution of B-SIM adds processors to the julia REPL and processor ID or label increases in value.
 To make sure that processor labels always start at 1, we suggest avoiding restarting B-SIM in the same REPL.**

 Now, B-SIM is a fully parallelized code and starts execution by first adding the required number of processors.
-Next, all the input tif files are imported and divided according to the parallelization grid (4x4 by default).
+Next, all the input tif files are imported and divided according to the parallelization grid (2x2 by default).
 The sub-images are then sent to each processor.
 All the functions involved in SIM reconstruction are compiled next.
 Finally, the sampler starts and with each iteration outputs the log(posterior) values and a temperature parameter that users are not required to modify (see picture below).
+At the end of each iteration, sub-images are sent back to the master processor and combined into one image.

 ![Screenshot from 2023-12-10 21-59-46](https://github.com/ayushsaurabh/B-SIM/assets/87823118/8573db14-fea7-4ed3-9823-550e7dc85162)